jaimin-rwa2/javascript-course/01-intro-to-js/00-intro.md

 -> we can use js in browser and on system(Server) usign NODE

 JavaScript futures
-- Asynchronous Nature.  (but we can use synchronous also)
+- synchronous Nature but Promices and WEB Api (BOM) make's it async
 - Event-Driven Architecture.
 - Single-Threaded Working.
 - Scalability.